OWASP/www-policy/operational/events.md

 ### Volunteers

 Volunteers are responsible for working on and delivering small parcels of event activities, such as proctoring rooms, taking a shift at the registration desk, and so on.
-Volunteers are generally local to the event itself, and will likely work on only a limited number of tasks or activities.
+Volunteers are generally local to the event itself and will likely work on only a limited number of tasks or activities.

 Events can have any number of volunteers, but to reduce volunteer management and logistics, this policy recommends less than 50.